TIBCOSoftware/snappydata/docs/programming_guide/sparksession_snappysession_and_snappystreamingcontext.md

  snsc = SnappyStreamingContext(sc, duration)
 ```

-Also, SnappyData can be run in three different modes, Local Mode, Embedded Mode and SnappyData Connector mode.
+Also, TIBCO ComputeDB can be run in three different modes, Local Mode, Embedded Mode and TIBCO ComputeDB Connector mode.
 Before proceeding, it is important that you understand these modes.
 For more information, see [Affinity modes](../deployment.md).

-If you are using SnappyData in LocalMode or Connector mode, it is the responsibility of the user to create a SnappySession.
+If you are using TIBCO ComputeDB in LocalMode or Connector mode, it is the responsibility of the user to create a SnappySession.
-If you are in the Embedded Mode, applications typically submit jobs to SnappyData and do not explicitly create a SnappySession or SnappyStreamingContext.
+If you are in the Embedded Mode, applications typically submit jobs to TIBCO ComputeDB and do not explicitly create a SnappySession or SnappyStreamingContext.
-Jobs are the primary mechanism to interact with SnappyData using the Spark API in embedded mode.
+Jobs are the primary mechanism to interact with TIBCO ComputeDB using the Spark API in embedded mode.
 A job implements either SnappySQLJob or SnappyStreamingJob (for streaming applications) trait.